Designer labels are all the rage, they are a status symbol to show wealth, but is it right to sell fake designer labels?

 She was quick to point out that they carried all sorts of “fake” designer merchandise.
 Not only that, when looking around the store, I noticed a t-shirt I had recently purchased at Marshalls for about $7.
 Her price… $36.
 Can I say, “Rip off!”

 Please be cautious when shopping for designer labels and think twice about what you are buying.
-When you purchase a fake, you become part of the cycle of counterfeiting and your money directly support these things you would never want to support.
+When you purchase a fake, you become part of the cycle of counterfeiting, and your money directly supports these things you would never want to support.
+Not to mention the fact that counterfeiting is a legal headache for the original designers.
+Trademark infringement is huge in the counterfeiting market, and most designers will seek the aid of a trademark specialist law firm similar to Whitcomb, Selinsky, PC (https://www.whitcomblawpc.com/) to try and stop the unlawful selling of their products.

 - Counterfeiting costs U.S. businesses $200 billion to $250 billion annually.